 3 Icons was a series of three nights of performances by different groups of musicians.
 Each night was devoted to a popular musical icon: James Brown, Can, and Rahsaan Roland Kirk.
 A short segment of music (10-30 secs.) was chosen to represent each icon’s oeuvre.
 The segment was played as a repeated loop until the performers could not physically continue.

-The music in my installations and performances is the by-product of a concept, much like the music from a radio in an Ed Kienholz installation, the sounds of masturbation in a Vito Acconci performance piece, or the background noise of everyday life.
+The music in my installations and performances is the by-product of a concept, much like the background noise of everyday life.
 The concepts are usually conceived from personal history and are actualized through intimate interaction of performer and spectator.
 In Grubic’s Cube, the spectator intimately participates by actively inhibiting the movements of the performers with the spectator’s own breath.
 The focus of Grubic’s Cube is controlled and distanced intimacy, not a mediocre jazz band playing Girl from Ipanema.

 Repetition and exhaustion are used in some of my performances much like they are used in ecstatic religious experience- as a vehicle to go outside oneself.
 On the other hand, I also use repetition and exhaustion to illustrate a more mundane, profane experience.
 There is a rich palette in their qualities.
 More recently, thanks to collaborations with Eric Pifeteau and Federico Pelligrini, I have incorporated layers of even more varied states of repetition and exhaustion, further enriching the experience.